What is a Legislative Political Action Team (LPAT)?

 - LPATs increase Political Action Fund participation, mobilize voters, conduct letter-writing campaigns to support or reject key pieces of legislation, and organize phone banks.

-Justice on the job and in our communities depend on the preservation of pro-worker legislation and government regulations that protect us where we work and live.
+Justice on the job and in our communities depends on the preservation of pro-worker legislation and government regulations that protect us where we work and live.

 Corporations and the wealthiest Americans have increased their influence over state and federal legislation.
 This has tilted many laws and regulations against the interests of workers and the middle class.
 Through our activism in CWA, we can push back and give voice to workers’ concerns.